Enigma Suarez driven by will to win at all costs

 That can be lethal when combined with a streak of sheer competitiveness and a healthy distaste for defeat that gives him an almost unrivalled work rate off the ball.

-“I‘m ambitious.
-I want to win and won’t stop until I score one, two or more goals.”

-Despite unfounded fears that a knee injury could scupper his hopes of making the Uruguay squad, he headed to the World Cup in Brazil in the form of his life.
+Despite unfounded fears that a knee injury could scupper his hopes of making the Uruguay squad, he heads to Brazil in the form of his life.

 His World Cup qualifying goals, 11 in 16 matches, helped book Uruguay’s spot at the finals, while at club side Liverpool, his haul of 31 league strikes was the fuel for an unexpected title challenge that only fell away in the final weeks.